awesumrit/Leetcode-patterns/README.md

 ### Largest Rectangle in Histogram

 Compute left_min and right_min arrays using stack, then find max value of (right_min - left_min - 1)*height

+### Minimum Window Substring

+Store and reduce the count in map, when remaining values are 0 then find the minimum and increase map[left], if it becomes > 0, then increase remaining

 ### MEDIUM

 ### Gray code